We will begin to review your application when we have received all of the following required parts:

-- International Certification of Finances (this and its supporting documents may be emailed to firstname.lastname@example.org)
+- International Certification of Finances (this and its supporting documents should be emailed to firstname.lastname@example.org)

 - College Board Financial Aid Profile (if applying for financial aid)

-- Canadian citizens interested in applying for financial aid need to submit only the College Scholarship Service (CSS) PROFILE form
+- Canadian citizens interested in applying for financial aid should submit only the College Scholarship Service (CSS) PROFILE form

 Oberlin admissions counselors engage in a holistic review process when reading and evaluating each application.
-This means many factors are considered, with no one component of the application singled out as most important.
+This means that all aspects of your application are considered.

 - We seek an incoming class that represents a variety of talents, viewpoints, and achievements.